crashka/cm/notes/DESIGN_NOTES.rst

 * write valid, missing, invalid to state structure
 * fetch missing playlists
 * validate playlist contents, record as metadata
-* decorator for throttling playlist fetches
+* context manager for throttling playlist fetches
 * job queue for playlist fetches (cycle through stations)
 * get older playlists (to beginning of time) for all stations
 * archive function for playlists (and station info)